phusion/passenger/doc/Packaging.txt.md

 configuration does not however allow compiling against a different Apache or Nginx version than the packager intended.

-In this configuration, files are scattered anywhere throughout the filesystem.
+In this configuration, files can be scattered anywhere throughout the filesystem.
 This way Phusion Passenger can be packaged in an FHS-compliant way.
 The exact locations of the different types of files can be specified through a _location configuration file_.
 The existance and usage of a location configuration